sebapersson/PEtab.jl/docs/src/parameter_estimation/model_selection.md

 # [Model selection with PEtab Select](@id petab_select)

-Model selection compares competing hypotheses (model structures) to identify a model that best explains the data.
+Model selection compares competing model structures to identify a structure that best explains the data.
 Common strategies include forward, backward, and exhaustive search, where candidates are ranked using information criteria such as AIC or BIC.
 Approaches combining forward and backward search also exist, such as FAMoS [gabel2019famos](@cite).
 All